bitovi/stateful-mocks/docs/get-started.md

 ## Use the Generator

+Run a single command to get up and running right away:

 ```bash
 npx @bitovi/stateful-mocks init
 ```

-The generator will ask you a few questions:
+The generator will ask you for the following information:

-- Config file path
+- Where to create the config file
-- GraphQL schema file path
+- Where to create the GraphQL schema file
+- Which port to use for the server, default `4000`.
-- Starting config, which can be one of the following options
+- What starting config to use, which will be one of the following options
   - Empty, a minimal config and schema
   - User Admin